Mount Jumbo: Naming

-Protecting Mount Jumbo
+Protective Efforts

 In 1995, Missoula citizens approved a $5 million bond to preserve open, natural areas in the county.
 A year later, $2 million from that bond and another $1.5 million raised by Montana Fish, Wildlife and Parks, the U.S. Forest Service, Five Valleys Land Trust, the Rocky Mountain Elk Foundation and local residents was used to purchase the majority of the mountain.
 This initial portion included 1,465 acres.
 Since then, additional land purchases have opened a total of 1,800 acres across Mount Jumbo to public access as well as wildlife preservation.

 The primary reason for protecting Mount Jumbo in 1996 was that a dense subdivision had been approved for the mountain's saddle.

-Mount Jumbo's saddle is identified as an essential winter-feeding habitat for elk herds.
+Mount Jumbo's saddle is an essential winter-feeding habitat for elk herds.
 Of the elk herds living near Missoula the herd on Jumbo is considered the most restricted in its movements.

 Most parts of the mountain are closed during the winter to protect the elk that are under more stress at this time of year due to harsh weather and decreased food availability.
 The northern portion of Mount Jumbo is closed Dec.
 1 until May 1, while the southern part is closed Dec.
 1 to March 15.

 A stabilization in Jumbo's herd size has been observed since the winter closures began in 1997.

-Invasive weeds such as spotted knapweed, leafy spurge, cheatgrass, sulfur cinquefoil, Dyer's Woad and Dalmatian toadflax are established across Mount Jumbo.
+Invasive weeds such as spotted knapweed, leafy spurge, cheatgrass, sulphur cinquefoil, Dyer's woad, and Dalmatian toadflax are established across Mount Jumbo.
 Numerous management programs are working to combat the invasive species spread.
 A non-profit organization called Working Dogs, has trained dogs to detect Dyer's Woad.
 After 10 years of detection work the number of this invasive plant has dropped from thousands to only 7 plants per year.
 Community weed-pulls organized by Missoula City as well as student, conservation and other private groups work to remove thousands of pounds of weeds from the mountain's face every year.
 Sheep have also been used as a management tool to graze on the unwanted species, although their efficacy is doubtful.